HackerOS-Linux-System/.github/profile/README.md

 ## LTS
 This is the same version as the official one, but it has Debian stable instead of Debian testing.

+## Gaming
+The Gaming Edition, inspired by SteamOS, is available in two variants: the older one, based on the Liquorix kernel, and the newer one, using the XanMod kernel.

 ## Atomic
 The Atomic edition is the immuntable edition of HackerOS.
 The system includes the Hammer tool for atomic updates, package installations, and container installations.
 The atomicity system applies to Btrfs snapshots.